-The main source of data comes from internal channels, such as sales transactions, email subscriptions and CRM databases.
-According to Villanova University, 54% of the data obtained come from internal sources while 25% of data is obtained externally and 21% come from the combination of both sources.
+The main source of customer data comes from internal channels such as sales transactions, email subscriptions and CRM databases – 54% according to Villanova University.Meanwhile, 25% of data is obtained externally (e.g. from cookies on other sites) and 21% comes from the combination of both sources.

 The importance of data analytics

-Being able to deconstruct tons of data into simpler information and insights can impact the way marketers plan their strategies.
-Especially when we take a look at stats like the ones below:
+Being able to process large quantities of data into simpler, more actionable information and insights impacts the way marketers plan their strategies.
+This is increasingly necessary when we consider:

-- The global revenue of big data will reach $119 billion by 2025
+- Global revenue from big data is expected to reach $119 billion by 2025.

 How can you use data analytics?

-As explained before, data analytics is mainly used to help marketers make the best decisions for their business.
-It can measure ROI investments, increase innovation and drive business growth, for instance.
+Data analytics is mainly used to help marketers make the best decisions for their business, for example by measuring ROI, increasing innovation in response to customer need, and driving business growth.

-It can also help marketers prioritize which aspects are more important and improve budget management by providing resources to the more profitable activities and aspects of the business.
+It can also help marketers prioritize and improve budget management by allocating resources to the most profitable activities.

-Another big use of data analytics is the ability to produce useful information to understand their audience, reach new customers and manage the current ones.
-It can include information regarding customer acquisition, customer retention, branding and other specialties that make up digital marketing.
+Another powerful use of data analytics is generating information that can create a better understanding of audiences and reach new customers.
+It could also include information regarding customer acquisition, customer retention, branding response and other specialties that make up digital marketing.

-You can do this with better and more sophisticated targeting and personalization based on the data obtained from the customers, like targeting specific points of their buying journey and predicting what they will do next.
+The key is better and more sophisticated targeting and personalization based on the data obtained from the customers, such as targeting specific points of their buying journey and predictions about what they will do next.

-This personalization and guidance via different marketing strategies, such as remarketing, social media or email marketing, will eventually lead to higher customer satisfaction.
+Such personalization and guidance via different marketing strategies such as remarketing, social media campaigns or email marketing will lead to greater customer satisfaction.

-For instance, this kind of softwares can be very exhaustive and complex.
-That’s why they can also be hard to integrate into the company’s system.
+For instance, this kind of software can be very exhaustive and complex, making it difficult to integrate into a company’s existing systems.

 Different types of data analysis

-It’s also important to note that not all data is analyzed the same way.
-It actually depends on what goals you’re trying to achieve.
-That’s why there are different levels of analysis inside the world of data analytics, which can be resumed in these three main levels:
+Not all data is analyzed the same way.
+It depends on the goals you’re trying to achieve and there are different levels of analysis Typically, we talk about three main levels:

-- Techniques used: segmentation, summary statistics, clustering, data visualization and business intelligence
+- Uses techniques such as: segmentation, summary statistics, clustering, data visualization and business intelligence.

-- It answers the question: “What is going to happen?”
+- Answers the question: “What is going to happen?”

-- Techniques used: regressions analysis, predictive modeling, machine learning and forecasting
+- Uses techniques such as: regression analysis, predictive modeling, machine learning and forecasting.

-- It answers the question: “What should be done?”
+- Answers the question: “What should be done?”

-- Techniques used: simulation, recommendation engines, algorithms and machine learning
+- Uses techniques such as: simulation, recommendation engines, algorithms and machine learning.

 What is data analytics?

-Data analytics is the process of analyzing raw data in order to help people make decisions about their business and improving their performance and profit.
+Data analytics is the process of analyzing raw customer data in order to help people make decisions about their business and improve both performance and profit.

 Why is data analytics important in marketing?

-With millions of data being produced everyday, it’s really hard for marketers to dissect and process all the information.
-Data analytics helps them to analyze and arrange all the data so it’s clearer and easier for marketers to understand it and generate insights.
+With huge amounts of data being produced every day, it’s difficult for marketers to dissect and process all the information.
+Data analytics helps to analyze and arrange data so it is clearer and easier for marketers to understand it and use it to generate insights.